 The college establishes, publishes, and adheres to written personnel policies and procedures that are available for information and review.
 The college established policies and procedures are published through the Personnel Rules and Regulations Manual.
 This manual provides guidelines which must be adhered to by all employees of the institution.
 The college Personnel Rules and Regulations Manual goes through a regular review every four years.
 When the need arises, revisions will be made and implemented to ensure currency and relevancy.
-The college appoints a working committee to ensure that existing policies and regulations continue to meet the needs of the institution.
-Furthermore, specific policies and regulations such as Violence Against Women Re-authorization Act and Alcohol and Drug Abuse are available also to the college personnel through the college website, www.palau.edu, and individual distributions.
+The college appoints a working committee to ensure that existing policies and regulations such as Violence Against Women Re-authorization Act and Alcohol and Drug Abuse are available also to the college personnel through the college website, www.palau.edu, and individual distributions.
 Personnel policies and procedures are fair and equitably and consistently administered.
 The Human Resources Division has the responsibility to ensure that the college is administering its policies and procedures consistently and equitably.
 Individuals who feel that they are not equitably treated may file a formal complaint following the grievance procedure.
 To date, there are no pending or unresolved grievances.
 [3.18]